apache/zeppelin/docs/interpreter/spark.md

 </table>

 ## Configuration
-Zeppelin provides the below properties for Spark interpreter.
+The Spark interpreter can be configured with properties provided by Zeppelin.
 You can also set other Spark properties which are not listed in the table.
-If so, please refer to [Spark Available Properties](http://spark.apache.org/docs/latest/configuration.html#available-properties).
+For a list of additional properties, refer to [Spark Available Properties](http://spark.apache.org/docs/latest/configuration.html#available-properties).
 <table class="table-configuration">
   <tr>
     <th>Property</th>